jimlinntu/scaling-book/jax-stuff.md

   return jnp.einsum('bf,df->bd', hidden, Wout)
 ```

-This makes up like 60% of JAX parallel programming in the automatic partitioning world where you control the intermediate shardings via `jax.lax.with_sharding_constraint`.
+This makes up about 60% of JAX parallel programming in the automatic partitioning world where you control the intermediate shardings via `jax.lax.with_sharding_constraint`.
 But "compiler tickling" is famously not a fun programming model.
 You could annotate every intermediate variable and still not know if you'll get the right outcome.
 Instead, what if JAX itself could handle and control sharding propagation?

 <h3 id="explicit-sharding-mode">Explicit sharding mode</h3>